Relevance Generative Answering (RGA) content requirements and best practices

 Not sorting by relevance

-If your search interface includes a sorting option, Relevance Generative Answering (RGA) works best when results are sorted by relevance, which is the default sorting option.
+If your search interface includes a sorting option, RGA works best when results are sorted by relevance, which is the default sorting option.
 Otherwise, an answer may not be generated.

 Search page sorting option | Coveo